Tipthida-P/Data_Science_Bootcamp_Batch08/README.md

 # Data_Science_Bootcamp_08
-My data porfolio data analyst role
+My porfolio about data analyst role

 ## what did I learn from this bootcamp
 This bootcamps have 10 sprints as follow :